 History of Jamaican Jerk Chicken

-Long story sort, this technique of cooking has been traced back to the 17th century.
+Long story short, this technique of cooking has been traced back to the 17th century.
 It might actually be of African origin because as the British invaded Jamaica in 1655, the Spanish fled and left African slaves behind.
 The African slaves escaped the mountains where they integrated with local people.

 Food was not easy to come by so they preserved meat with spices and secretly cooked it over pimento wood, a tree that is quite common on the island.
 I was told verbally while in Jamaica that the reason for the tin cover, shown in the above photo, was that it enabled the cooking to be done somewhat secretly.
 The upshot is that the resulting chicken is incredibly moist!